SolidHal/PrawnOS/README.md

 Thanks to dimkr for his great devsus scripts, which debsus is based on https://github.com/dimkr/devsus

+Because of this started as a fork of devsus, much of this repos history can be found at https://github.com/SolidHal/devsus/tree/hybrid_debian

 Debsus is free and unencumbered software released under the terms of the GNU General Public License, version 2; see COPYING for the license text.
 For a list of its authors and contributors, see AUTHORS.